Ashishmishra789/Junior-SQL-DBA-Assignment-/README.md

 2. Analyze the Query
 Once you have the SQL query:
 - Run it in SQL Server Management Studio (SSMS).
-- Use `SET STATISTICS IO, TIME ON;` or `SET SHOWPLAN_ALL ON;` to inspect performance.
+- Use SET STATISTICS IO, TIME ON; or SET SHOWPLAN_ALL ON; to inspect performance.
 - Check for things like:
   - Table scans (bad for performance)
   - Missing indexes
   - High read/write costs

->  Look at execution plans and cost distribution.
+Look at execution plans and cost distribution.

 3. Check Table Structure & Indexes
-- Review the schema — are there indexes on commonly filtered columns like `InStock`, `Category`, or `CreatedAt`?
+- Review the schema — are there indexes on commonly filtered columns like InStock, Category, or CreatedAt?
 - If not, create or suggest non-clustered indexes that match the query patterns (especially for WHERE, ORDER BY, and JOIN clauses).